 In December 2006, holistic nursing was officially recognized by the American Nurses Association (ANA) as a distinct nursing specialty with a defined scope and standards of practice, acknowledging holistic nursing's unique contribution to the health and healing of people and society.
 This recognition provides holistic nurses with clarity and a foundation for their practice and gives holistic nursing legitimacy and voice within the nursing profession and credibility in the eyes of the healthcare world and the public.
-Holistic Nursing: Scope and Standards of Practice, Second Edition, was published in 2013.38
+The Holistic Nursing: Scope and Standards of Practice31 was published in 2007.

-Yet several issues exist or will emerge in the future for holistic nursing.
-Acceptance of holistic nursing's philosophy, influence, and contribution, both within nursing and within other disciplines, continues as one of the most pressing matters.
+Yet a number of issues exist or will emerge in the future for holistic nursing.
+Acceptance of holistic nursing's influence and contribution, both within nursing as well as other disciplines, continues as one of the most pressing matters.
 Other concerns can be categorized into the areas of education, research, clinical practice, and policy.
-It is important to note that because holistic nursing as well as nursing in general and other disciplines face many of the same issues, an interdisciplinary/interprofessional approach is imperative for success in achieving the desired outcomes.
+It is important to note that because holistic nursing as well as nursing in general and other disciplines face many of the same issues, an interdisciplinary approach is imperative for success in achieving the desired outcomes.